 J pillows are great, and a lot easier to use than U shaped pillow in my opinion, so if you want something that's easy to clean and really goddamn comfy, grab one of these.

-Whilst we wouldn't recommend a wedge pillow as our first choice, grabbing a little wedge pillow for extra support is something I would always go for, because it makes dealing with tiny niggles or supporting the parts of your body that need it most so easy.
+Whilst we wouldn't recommend a wedge pillow as our first choice, grabbing a little wedge pillow is something I would always go for, because it makes dealing with tiny niggles or supporting the parts of your body that need it most so easy.

 Whilst wedge pillows are relatively simple, there's a lot to love about this.
 First off, it's so easy to move and reposition.
 Larger pillows are relatively hard to manoeuvrer, especially if you're feeling a little less comfortable.
 But this can be moved in an instant, and fits everywhere.
 Plus it's really easy to bring with you, whether you're just sitting on the couch and getting some rest or heading out of the house.

 In terms of support, this is really impressive.
 It's made of solid memory foam with two choices for firmness, and changing it is as simple as flipping it over.